Is Snapchat Viable for my Brand? What CMOs Need to Know!

 Advertisers can use Snapchat’s more traditional ad units – like video units, static image units, or rich media assets – for a wide range of branding and sales objectives.
 Keep in mind that 90% of Snapchat’s user base ranges between 13-24, and that more than 60% of its user base is female.
 Cosmetics brands can cast a pretty wide net on Snapchat with, say, a 15-second video spot targeting high school girls that follow Proactiv and drive robust results.
 The ad unit could drive users to the brand’s online store.
 It could also drive users to landing pages where they can enter contests, redeem coupons, or learn more about a product or service.
 With the ability to granularly target high-value consumers in real-time, it’s no wonder that Snapchat’s reported ad revenue ballooned to $1.2 billion in 2019.

 Curating Unique User Experiences Through Augmented Reality

 Augmented reality and virtual reality have been the next big thing for about 10 years.
 Remember when Mark Zuckerberg bought Oculus in 2015?
 And yet somehow Facebook has still failed to roll out a compelling and useful virtual reality product?
 Well where Facebook has failed, Snapchat made significant progress.

 Snapchat rolled out a suite of game-changing AR (Augmented Reality) capabilities in 2019.
 From dynamic scanning tech to improved movement tracking, landmark manipulation, interactive templates, and much more, Snap’s collaborations with Lens Studio and AI Factory have allowed it to blow past competitors.
-It was reported in October in 2019 that the platform’s daily active users (DAUs) engage in augmented experiences 30 times per day on average.
+A study published in October in 2019 showed that the platform’s daily active users (DAUs) engage in augmented experiences 30 times per day on average.